Shifted Convolution $L$-Series Values for Elliptic Curves: Preliminaries

-Note that hereafter, we will simply term these weight $k$ harmonic Maa{\ss} forms for $\Gamma_0(N)$.
-Following immediately from the definition above, we see that a harmonic Maa{\ss} form admits a Fourier expansion.
+Note that hereafter, we will simply term such smooth $f$ as weight $k$ harmonic Maa{\ss} forms for $\Gamma_0(N)$.
+Following immediately from the definition above, we see that a harmonic Maa{\ss} form admits a Fourier expansion of the following form: